Don't panic!

 I have only encountered this specific issue when using the OdbcDataAdapter and OdbcCommandBuilder, but believe this same error can affect non-ODBC versions.

-This approach can be used to avoid the error being thrown when there are genuine concurrent data updates, but I would not advise it.
+This approach can be used to avoid the error being thrown when there are genuine concurrent data updates, but I would not advise it as it would be better to consider a design review.

-These notes have been tested on Windows Vista Business and Windows 2003 server, with ASP.NET 2.0 and may apply to other versions as well.
+These notes have been tested on Windows 2008 server, Windows 2003 server and Windows Vista Business, with ASP.NET 4.0, ASP.NET 3.5 and ASP.NET 2.0, and may apply to other versions as well.